TobitFR/arinc_andc_ttsl/README.md

 ## Features

-- Airport selection (using airport_list.txt)
+- Airport selection (using airport_list.txt).
-- Country VOR, DME & NDB selection (country_list.txt)
+- Country VOR, DME & NDB selection (country_list.txt).
-- Automatic conversion of 8.33kHz ATIS frequency to 25kHz compliant frequency (V1.1)
+- Automatic conversion of 8.33kHz ATIS frequency to 25kHz compliant frequency (V1.1).
-- Possibility to add a footer, to add manually add line to exported file (such as RWY36 for EDDF)
+- Possibility to add a footer, to add manually add line to exported file (such as RWY36 for EDDF).
 - A script timer to show to ARE how VB is obsolete ;)

 ## How to use